rblades/dhworkbook_master/docs/module-5/Exercises.md

 [Ukraine fist fight](http://www.theguardian.com/artanddesign/2014/aug/06/accidental-renaissance-photojournalism-italian-painting-ukraine-frank-lampard)

-### By the way: Raster v Vector
+## By the way: Raster versus Vector
 The first thing to know is that graphic images come in two distinct flavours - raster, and vector.

-Raster images are composed of pixels, such that if you zoom into them, they become a pointilist blur (if you remember **Ferris Beuller's Day Off**, there's a scene where Cameron stares and stares at a painting, falling into its individual points of colour...).
+Raster images are composed of pixels, such that if you zoom into them, they become a pointilist blur (if you remember **Ferris Beuller's Day Off**, there's a scene where Cameron stares and stares at a painting, falling into its individual points of colour).
 Vector images on the other hand are described by mathematical functions, of lines and arcs and areas.
 No matter how deep you delve into these kinds of images, the image is always sharp - because the zoom is just another function of the mathematics describing the image.

 **Rasters:** blocks of colours